paologhidoni/react-music-player/README.md

 # Music Player
-I am building a music player using HTML, CSS and vanilla JavaScript.
+I am restarting the music player project, this time using React.js.
 I would like the music player to be able to stream tracks stored on a server, but eventually also interact with Spotify's API, stream music and retrieve metadata such as track info, artwork, music genre, genre-related playlists.

 ## Technologies Used

 * HTML
 * CSS
 * JavaScript
+* React.js

 ## User Stories